South African Class GDA 2-6-2+2-6-2: Service

 The five locomotives were placed in service working out of Cape Town where they were to join the Class GD on the Overberg branch across Sir Lowry's Pass to Caledon and Bredasdorp, but they were found to be not satisfactory in service and ended up being staged on a siding near the Cape Town sheds for a considerable time.
 When a question was raised in the local press, enquiring the reason why these brand new locomotives were not being used, they were first moved to a less conspicuous location and shortly afterwards transferred to Natal.

 The Natal shops managed to get the locomotives to perform satisfactorily and they were placed in branch line service on the North Coast line in Natal, working around Stanger.
 This line contains long gradients of 1 in 40 (2½%) and severe curvature with curves of 300 ft radius.
 Some locomotives later ended up working on the Port Alfred branch.
 In 1970 a pair was sent to Port Elizabeth where they worked local goods trains until they were all withdrawn by 1972.

 SAR locomotive policy

-During the term of office of Colonel F.R.
-Collins DSO as SAR Chief Mechanical Engineer from 1922 to 1929 articulated locomotives were in great favour in South Africa, to the extent that the Railway Board of the day instructed that non-articulated engines should only be ordered in exceptional circumstances.
+During the term of office of F.R.
+Collins as SAR chief mechanical engineer from 1922 to 1929 articulated locomotives were in great favour in South Africa, to the extent that the Railway Board of the day instructed that non-articulated engines should only be ordered in exceptional circumstances.
 His retirement in 1929 brought about a change in policy, however, and there would be an interval of nearly a decade before another articulated Cape gauge Garratt would be acquired.

 Preservation

-Two locomotives were "preserved".
-No. 2257 was plinthed at Grahamstown Station.
+Two locomotives were preserved.
+No. 2257 was plinthed at Grahamstown station.
 After the branch line via Grahamstown to Port Alfred fell into disuse, however, an apathetic local government allowed Grahamstown's historic station buildings and especially the plinthed locomotive to be vandalised to an eyesore state by 2013.
-Another engine, no. 2259, was staged at the South African National Railway And Steam Museum in Krugersdorp.
+Another engine, no. 2259, was staged at the South African National Railway & Steam Museum in Krugersdorp.